FernandoRodriguez23/WeatherProject/README.md

 > - Find a way to space text
 >
 > - Build the rest of the Outer structure
+>
+> - Fix responsive design in the 7-day forcast
+>
+> - Add updated bootstrap

 #### Desktop